atosystem/VisualTextPioneer/_posts/2022-12-01-visual-text-poineer.md

 * The paper highlights that the amount of multimodal data (text, image) pairs have increased over time.
 However, the amount of instruction following multimodal data is still limited because the process is time-consuming and not well structured for human crowd source data collection.
 Therefore, the paper utilized language only GPT-4 model to generate three different type of data (conversation styled, detailed description, compelx reasoning) by only prompting the model with image description and the bounding box of the object present in the image.
 * Secondly, the authors presented an end-to-end model using off-the-shelf image encoder (Clip Visual encoder ViT-L/14) and LLM (Llama) by mapping the representations of the vision model to the same higher dimensional textual embedding space using a linear projection layer.

+## LLaVA Model Architecture
+{% include figure.html path="assets/img/2022-12-01-visual-text-poineer/llava_model_architecture.png" class="img-fluid" %}

+As LLaVA model relies on off-the-shelf pretrained vision and language models and these models maps their input to a separate high dimensional space.
+However, to effectively leverage their capabilites (i.e., jointly use the information captured by vision and language embeddings), the embeddings have to be mapped closer in the same higher dimensional space.

 ### Parameter-Efficient Tuning